David Lewis (Canadian politician): Fighting Communist influence

 Millard, Jolliffe, and Lewis did not directly accuse Carlin of being a communist.
 Instead, they attacked him for not dealing with communists in Local 598, which was built by both communists and CCFers (with the latter firmly in control of the executive).
 Lewis and Jolliffe made the case to expel him from the Ontario CCF caucus at a Toronto special meeting of the CCF executive and the legislative caucus on April 13, 1948.
 In essence, Carlin became a casualty of Steel's plans to raid Mine-Mill.
 The CCF lost the seat in the 1948 Ontario election, placing fourth.
-The Conservatives won the seat and Carlin, as an independent, finished a close second.
+The Conservatives won the seat, and Carlin, as an independent, finished a close second.
 It was not until the CCF became the New Democratic Party (NDP) and the Mine-Mill versus USW war was over, in 1967, that another social democrat – Elie Martel in Sudbury East – was elected to the Legislative Assembly of Ontario from the city.

 Lewis and Millard's crusade to limit communist influence received an unexpected boost from the Soviet Union, in Nikita Khrushchev's 1956 denunciation of Stalinism.
 In his "Secret Speech", On the Personality Cult and its Consequences, delivered to a closed session of the 20th Party Congress of the Communist Party of the Soviet Union, Khrushchev denounced Stalin for his cult of personality and his regime for "violation of Leninist norms of legality".
 When the excesses of Stalin's regime were exposed, it caused a split in the communist movement in Canada and permanently weakened it.
 By the end of 1956, the LPP's influence in the trade union movement and politics was spent.

 Private labour law practice

 Lewis resigned as national secretary in 1950 and moved to Toronto to practise law in partnership with Ted Jolliffe.
 He became the chief legal advisor to the USW's Canadian division, and assisted them in their organizing efforts and battles with the Mine-Mill union.
 Lewis focused on his law practice for the next five years.
 In his first year, he paid more in income tax than he had earned annually as CCF National Secretary.

 He bought his first house, in the Bathurst Street – St. Clair Avenue West area of Toronto, during this period.
-After his father Moishe died in 1951, his mother Rose moved into the 95 Burnside Drive Lewis home from Montreal.
-This is the home where his son Stephen Lewis would spend his teenage years, and the other three children would grow up.
+After his father Moishe died in 1951, his mother Rose moved from Montreal into the Lewis home at 95 Burnside Drive.
+This is the home where his son Stephen would spend his teenage years, and the other three children would grow up.